 For all the hate that Shun gets for being a “corporate sell out” knife maker that “used to be good” from chefs and line cooks alike, there’s no denying that for the home cook, it pretty much doesn’t get any better than the Shun Classic 10″.
 Shun has gotten a bad rap in the food industry over the past several years, with many lifelong devotees trodding out the old “they don’t make em like they used to” line anytime the company is brought up in a conversation about what makes a good knife.
 But aside from that stigma imposed upon them by a bunch of grizzled hash-slingers, it’s impossible to deny that the Shun Classic 10″ is a beautifully crafted, acutely-balanced knife that has a nearly one-size-fits-all grip which feels natural in almost anyone’s hands.

 Forged with 33 layers of high-carbon VG10 steel at a 16-degree angle, the Shun Classic is the perfect beginner’s knife for anyone who’s looking to upgrade their cutlery game and want a knife that will last them for the long haul.
 A Rockwell hardness rating of 61 means you’ll rarely have to re-sharpen it on your own, while its resin-impregnated Pakkawood handle fits comfortably in any size hand.
-If you want a knife that will make you look good in front of your dinner guests and get the job done quickly and accurately, the Shun Classic 10″ is the best chef knife for 2019.
+If you want a knife that will make you look good in front of your dinner guests and get the job done quickly and accurately, the Shun Classic 10″ is the best chef knife for 2020.
+A good knife is as essential as the best blender is for drinks.

 Price: $120.99 | Features: Double-bolster design, high-carbon stainless steel, improved handle comfort